TreeGrad-Ranker: Feature Ranking via $O(L)$-Time Gradients for Decision Trees: Empirical Results

 \section{Empirical Results}

 \textbf{Metrics.} The goal of our experiments is to compare TreeGrad-Ranker with the Beta Shapley values using the insertion and deletion metrics \citep{petsiuk2018rise}.
 We report the averaged insertion and deletion curves and note that the values of $\mathrm{Ins}$ and $\mathrm{Del}$ defined in Eq.~\eqref{eq:metrics} correspond to the areas under the respective curves.
 Thus, in terms of increasing $f(\mathbf{x})$, a higher insertion curve indicates better ranking performance at the top, while a lower deletion curve reflects better ranking quality at the bottom.
-To avoid noticeable numerical errors, they are computed using TreeGrad-Shap (Algorithm~\ref{alg:TreeGrad-Shap}) and TreeGrad (Algorithm~\ref{alg:TreeGrad}).\footnote{ These two algorithms are combined into TreeStab in our GitHub repository.}

 \textbf{Datasets.} Our experiments are conducted using nine datasets from OpenML.
 Datasets of classification include: (1) first-order-theorem-proving (FOTP), (2) GesturePhaseSegmentationProcessed (GPSP), (3) jannis, (4) spambase, (5) philippine and (6) MinibooNE.
 Datasets of regression include: (7) Buzzinsocialmedia\_Twitter (BT), (8) superconduct and (9) wave\_energy.
 We randomly separate each dataset into a training dataset ($ 80\% $) and a test dataset ($ 20\% $).
 The training set is used to train decision trees, and each $\mathbf{x}$ is selected from the test set.
 For BT and wave\_energy, we scale its predicted values for better presentation.
 A summary of the used datasets can be found in Table~\ref{tab:sum}.